 Though created during life, a Last Will and Testament does not have any legal force or effect until death.
 Therefore, it can be changed, modified, altered and re-written as many times as you like, so long as such revisions are done with all of the necessary procedural requirements mandated by applicable law

 Drafting Wills and planning for your family’s future can be a complex and overwhelming process.
-Contact the knowledgeable attorneys of Pruitt, Tudisco, & Richardson, P.C., to assist you.
+Contact the knowledgeable attorneys of Pruitt & Tudisco, P.C., to assist you.